Microsoft-Web/WebCampTrainingKit/HOL/WebSitesInProduction/README.md

 In this exercise you will go through the steps required to configure the **Autoscale** feature for the **Geek Quiz** Web App.
 You will verify this feature by running a Visual Studio load test to generate enough CPU load on the application to trigger an instance upgrade.

 <a name="Ex5Task1" />
-#### Task 1 – Configuring Autoscale Based on the CPU Metric ####
+#### Task 1 - Configuring Autoscale Based on the CPU Metric ####

-In this task you will use the Azure Preview Portal to enable the Autoscale feature for the Web App you created in Exercise 2.
+In this task you will use the Azure Portal to enable the Autoscale feature for the Web App you created in Exercise 2.

-1. In the [Azure Preview Portal](https://portal.azure.com/), select **Browse All | Web Apps** and click the Web app you created in Exercise 2.
+1. In the [Azure Portal](https://portal.azure.com/), select **Browse All | Web Apps** and click the Web app you created in Exercise 2.

 1. Navigate to the **Scale** tile under the **Usage** section.
 In the **Scale setting** blade, select the **CPU Percentage** option for the **Scale by** configuration.